Human Essentials

 Partner Profiles

-Partner profiles allow you to gather and hold a lot of information about your partners that may be useful for meeting your regulatory requirements, managing their experience, and for grant-writing.
+Partner Profiles allow you to gather and hold a lot of information about your Partners that may be useful for meeting your regulatory requirements, managing their experience, and for grant-writing.

-How does a partner fill in and submit their profile
+How does a Partner fill in and submit their profile

-In the partner’s view of the system, they can click on “Edit My Profile” to fill in all the information you want.
+In the Partner’s view of the system, they can click on “Edit My Profile” to fill in all the information you want.

-Viewing a partner’s profile
+Viewing a Partner Profile

-Editing a partner’s profile
+Editing a Partner’s Profile

 The sections